mikejt33/DistributedProject1/README.md

 Get list of all articles and number of times each was revised;

-run revision_count.py, from that list, compiled:
+run `revision_count.py`, from that list, compiled:

 * top 1000 most revised articles;

-* new mapreduce, created date, article pair with number of revisions (acbdl_redo.py), creating as complete list as the data allowed - articles_dates.csv
+* new mapreduce, created date, article pair with number of revisions (`acbdl_redo.py`), creating as complete list as the data allowed - `articles_dates.csv`

 ### Joe explains how he created outliers.txt:

 * Picked 67 unique articles with a specific date from outliers.txt to look at, to see if any appears to be edit-wars

-* Excluding the 67 unique articles from the articles_dates.csv, picked randomly another 67 articles with at least 10 edits on a single day, using mapreduce (mrjob_RandomArticle.py) and SQL
+* Excluding the 67 unique articles from the `articles_dates.csv`, picked randomly another 67 articles with at least 10 edits on a single day, using mapreduce (`mrjob_RandomArticle.py`) and `SQL`

-First query created a input file for mrjob_RandomArticle.py
+First query created a input file for `mrjob_RandomArticle.py`

 ``` SQL
 SELECT * FROM articles_dates